 2. Calcium for Relaxation

-Did you know that calcium has an affect on our sleep cycle?
+Did you know that calcium has an effect on our sleep cycle?
 It’s true.

 3. Magnesium May Help You Get the Slumber You Need